 You’ll want to sit down with your client and discuss which of their products are most popular.
 Also ask which ones make good “introduction” products for their company, (those can help build a loyal customer base as your client continues to upsell or cross-sell their products).
 Finally, discuss which are the easiest to promote with coupons or special deals.

-Identify Their Target Audience
+Identify Your Ecommerce Client's Target Audience

 Once you know which product you’re promoting, it’s time to figure out who you’re promoting it to.
 Your client should know some of this from their own advertising efforts, plus the types of products they’re selling.